#2025 APPLICATIONS ARE CLOSED.

 MiCCY delivers a modern twist on funk and soul with a hint of RnB and pop.

-The Carol Lloyd Award is a QMusic Women In Music initiative, presented by QMusic with support of the Queensland Government through Arts Queensland.
+The Carol Lloyd Award is presented by QMusic with support of the Queensland Government through Arts Queensland.

 Continue